Potters House Community Development

 How does Potters House Community Development spend its money?

 Potters House Community Development directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Potters House Community Development tax-deductible?